shloakr/Medict-Health-Analyzer/README.md

 # Medict-Health-Analyzer

-Note: MUST USE PYTHON 32 BIT ON WINDOWS (preferably 3.9.0)
+Note: MUST USE PYTHON 32 BIT (preferably 3.9.0 and on Windows)

 Use these commands to run
 1) go to the folder you want this to run in